itallo1/TurtleImageClassifier/README.md

 # TurtleImageClassifier
-#This model can recognize types of marine turtles, like Leather, loggerhead and olive ridley
+This model can recognize types of marine turtles, like Leather, loggerhead and olive ridley Click below to run it: